PX4/PX4-user_guide/en/frames_multicopter/holybro_x500_pixhawk4.md

 ## Tuning

 Airframe selection sets *default* autopilot parameters for the frame.
-These are good enough to fly with, but it is a good idea to tune the specific build.
+These are good enough to fly with, but it is a good idea to tune the parameters for a specific frame build.

-You can do this using [Autotune](../config/autotune.md)
+For instructions on how, start from [Autotune](../config/autotune.md).

 ## Acknowledgements